-Anti-virus software is a computer program that is used to detect, stop and prevent malicious codes from exploiting computing resources.
-For know, the difference have a look in between Antivirus vs VPN.
+Anti-virus software is a computer program that is used to detect, stop, and prevent malicious codes from exploiting computing resources.
+To find out more in between Antivirus vs VPN check out our guide to Antivirus vs VPN.

 Authentication is the process of verifying the identity of a user or a device prior to allowing access to a computing system.

 A Botnet is a network of computers or web-connected devices comprised of servers, PCs, and mobile devices that are infected and maliciously controlled through shared malware.
 A botnet is used for sending spam, spreading malware, or for executing Distributed Denial of Service attacks.

 A breach is described as an event that involves malicious entities gaining unauthorized access to data, devices, or even networks through bypassing security mechanisms.

 A cookie is a small string of text stored by a web browser that enables websites to remember basic information about you and your personal settings.
 Store information may include, log in details and website preferences.